JasonToups/engineering-growth/Udemy/Data_Structures_And_Altorithms/18 - Data Structures Introduction/Data-Structures-Introduction.md

 ### How does Javascript implement the idea of Classes?

-JS doesn't really have Classes, but it uses a prototype-based inheretance.
+**JS doesn't really have Classes**, but it uses a *prototype-based inheritance*.

-On MDN, under [Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), it mentions that the Class syntax does not introduce a new object-oriented inheritance model to JS.
+On MDN, under [Classes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), it mentions that the Class syntax *does not introduce a new object-oriented inheritance model* to JS.

 We can implement data structures as Classes.